coderdojoindy/tutorials/word_scramble_js/tutorial.md

 In this tutorial, you'll learn how to:

 * Write basic JavaScript
-* Use a library called jQuery that makes JavaScript easier
+* Use libraries called jQuery and jQuery UI that make JavaScript easier
 * Make a simple word scramble game

 Let's get started!